This material was prepared in advance of the 2019-2020 academic year and is subject to changes in state or federal laws or regulations.

 Student Assistant Program

 On-campus jobs, financed by the University, are also available.
 Each department has its own funds for this program.
-Inquiries should be made to Student Employment, located in Langdale Hall or visit the web site.
+To apply, visit our employment web site.

 The Job Location and Development Program, administered through the Office of Career Opportunities, in the University Center at Entrance 5, assists students in obtaining part-time employment off-campus.
 For more information, visit the web site.